PierreSenellart/provsql/doc/source/user/studio.rst

 next -- the Jupyter state model, with the database session playing the part of the Python interpreter.
 Each cell executes in its own
 transaction: a failed cell rolls back cleanly (the error lands in the cell's output) while previously committed cells persist.
+What the cell appended to the *provenance circuit* survives the rollback, but as orphans that nothing references: gates are immutable and re-created idempotently, and a probability the cell wrote is cleared with it.
+See :doc:`persistence` for what that leaves behind and how to reclaim it.
 Execution counters (``[1]``, ``[2]``, …) track what ran on the current kernel, and results render through the same table renderer as the query box -- provenance pills, clickable UUID cells and all.